Metelino/E-learning/README.md

 After logging in its simply a matter of using the website functionalities.

 ## Things to improve
-Landing page could definitely use so work.
-Could maybe add a redirect to a recently visited course.
+Landing page could definitely use some work.
+Could maybe add redirects to recently visited courses.